lanl-aea/waves/docs/tutorial_unit_testing_waves.rst

 ************

 Explore the contents of the ``build`` directory using the ``tree`` command against the ``build`` directory, as shown below.
-Note that the output files from the previous tutorials also exist in the ``build`` directory, but the directory is specified by name to reduce clutter in the output shown.
+Note that the output files from the previous tutorials may also exist in the ``build`` directory, but the directory is specified by name to reduce clutter in the output shown.

 .. code-block:: bash